nicolasdespres/respect/README.md

 }
 ```

-As you can see the Ruby specification is 5 lines of code whereas the JSON Schema specification is 20...
+As you can see the Ruby specification is 4 times shorter than the JSON Schema specification...

 You can also use this specification to validate JSON documents: